How to Use Visual Elements to Enhance Your Blog Post’s Engagement

 You’ll need to learn how to incorporate visual elements into your blog posts as well.
-If you’ve been reading my blogs for a while, you know that I practice what I preach.
+If you’ve been reading my blogs for a while, you know I practice what I preach.

 Where do you start?
 How many visuals should I include?
 What visuals are acceptable?